Kempf/3213A2/README.md

 ### Files:

+Set up your editor/IDE to use 4 spaces as tabs or fite me irl.

 * `lcd.c` - LCD-related functions: initialize LCD, output shit to LCD, later on some more specific functions.
 May be.
 * `???.c` - ???